Rules

 Rules are evaluated from top to bottom.
 If you want one rule to execute before another, ensure it is ordered correctly.

-Saves any changes you make to the rule.
+The rule save icon saves any changes you make to the rule.

-Rule criteria
+Rule parameters

 A textbox may be present to allow the user to define the rule parameter.